Petr Krátký

-Petr Krátký (born 8 October 1981) is a Czech professional football coach and former player who is currently the head coach of Indian Super League club Mumbai City.
+Petr Krátký (born 8 October 1981) is a Czech professional football coach and former player who played as a right back.
+He is currently the assistant coach of A-League club Melbourne City.

 Playing career

 Petr Krátký played as a right-back.
 He was raised in 1.
 SK Prostějov in his hometown.
 He spent large part of his playing career in FK Mladá Boleslav, with which he was promoted to the Czech First League in 2004.
 He then played 33 matches in the first league, 26 of which for Mladá Boleslav.
 In 2009, he left the Czech Republic and joined Heidelberg United FC in Australia, where he ended his active career in 2015.

 Coaching career

 Melbourne City

 In October 2021, Krátký was promoted to the role of Assistant Coach of A-League side Melbourne City, having previously served as their development coach.
 As assistant coach, he helped to guide the team to consecutive A-League Men's Premiers titles in 2021–22 and 2022–23 seasons.
 During his tenure, he served as an assistant under managers like Patrick Kisnorbo, Rado Vidosic and Aurelio Vidmar.